Carnival of Souls (1998 film): Plot

 In 1977, young Alex Grant witnessed a carnival clown named Louis Seagram—a brutal sadist—rape and murder her mother, Elaine.
 Twenty years later, Alex lives above the Mermaid Bar, a seaside tavern she inherited from her mother, where she works as a bartender along with her younger sister Sandra, an aspiring singer.
 Alex remains haunted by the memories of her mother's murder.

 When Seagram is released from prison, he finds Alex and attacks her in her car.
-A gunpoint, Seagram forces Alex to drive to the carnival where he once worked, threatening to brutalize Sandra after he has murdered her.
+At gunpoint, Seagram forces Alex to drive to the carnival where he once worked, threatening to brutalize Sandra after he has murdered her.
 In an act of desperation, Alex drives the car off the pier, crashing into the water below.
 Alex subsequently awakens in her bathtub, the ordeal with Seagram being an apparent nightmare.

 Alex begins to suffer further waking nightmares and visions involving Seagram and other ghoulish figures, including her first childhood encounter with him at the carnival, where Seagram first took an interest in her mother; following this encounter, Elaine began casually dating Seagram, who became a part of the family's lives and began molesting Alex.
 To calm her fears about Seagram returning, Alex begins researching his whereabouts, and is shocked to learn that he has recently been murdered following his release.
 Meanwhile, Sandra and Sid, a manager at the bar, begin to worry about Alex's deteriorating mental state.

 Alex begins to be romantically pursued by Michael, a mysterious new regular patron at the bar, but continues to lose her grip on reality.
 Alex accompanies Michael on his boat, where the two begin to have sex, only for Michael to transform into a ghoulish creature that shape shifts into Seagram.
 Alex suddenly awakens on the ferris wheel at the carnival, the encounter with Michael seemingly only a dream.
 Alex is again pursued by Seagram in a hallucinogenic, carnivalesque landscape before awaking on the pier.

 Some time later, Alex's car is removed from the water near the pier, with her and Seagram's corpses inside—it is revealed that Seagram did in fact attack her, and that the encounter and crash into the water did happen.
 In the tavern, a distraught Sandra picks up a ringing phone, only to hear the sounds of a carnival on the line.